surendravj/javascript/README.md

 # javascript
-It is repository to learn basic to advance algorithms in javascript
+It is repository to learn basic to advance algorithms and Data Strucutures topic wise in javascript